tylerdr/sprinter-website/src/pages/index.md

   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/sc-logo.jpg
-  missionStatement: >-
+  missionStatement: >+
-    Our mission is to unlock human potential by leveraging the power of technology to have the most positive impact.
+    Our mission is to create empowering software that best meets our clients' current and future needs in order to unlock human potential to have the most positive impact.

   video:
     videoFile: /img/the_story_behind_the_name-2-.mp4
     videoTitle: testing
   visionStatement: >-
-    We envision a world where work and life are seamlessly intertwined through the freeing power of modern technology.
+    We envision a world where life, work, and travel are seamlessly intertwined through the freeing power of modern technology.
 ---